ikrambenouaklil/MC-crud-app-/README.md

-# you can visiualise the website here :
+# You can visualize and try the website here :
 https://mc-crud-app-homework.netlify.app/